 Fishbone or cause-and-effect diagrams represent the relationship between an outcome (represented at the head of the fish) and the possible causes of the outcome (represented as the bones of the fish).
 The bones of the fish should represent causes and not symptoms of the issue.
 Fishbone diagrams are commonly used to identify components of a process to address, delineate potential causes of a problem, or identify practitioner groups that participate in producing an outcome and should be represented in the group addressing quality issues in the process(es).
 An example of a Fishbone chart is provided below.

 Control charts are run charts or line graphs with defined allowable limits of variation.
 Data are plotted on the graph as they become available with new data points connected to older data by a continuous line.
 The x-axis is usually a measure of time.
 The control limits help identify which variations in data are important.
 Control limits are statistically determined based on average ranges and sample size.
 Fluctuation in data points above and below the average is expected and is referred to as common variation or common cause as long as they remain between the control limits.
-Data points above the upper control limit or ...
+Data points above the upper control limit or below the lower control limit are ...